Vodafone & Deutsche Telekom recently started trials with Trustpid to reintroduce persistent user tracking.

 However, at Simple Analytics, we believe this is a massive step in the wrong direction.
 We believe in creating an independent web that is friendly to website visitors.
 This is the reason why we built a privacy-first alternative to Google Analytics.

 There is a reason why even Google Chrome is phasing out third-party cookies in 2023.
-Its because consumers demand privacy.
+It's because consumers demand privacy.

-Privacy is a human right and should be treated as one.
+Privacy is a human right that should be treated as one.
 Trialing with persistent user trackers, where the effectiveness of consent is very questionable, to say the least, does not treat privacy as such.

-We don’t need a “new” tracking solution that pushes the edges of what is morally acceptable.
+We don't need a "new" tracking solution that pushes the edges of what is morally acceptable.
 We just need to figure out how to navigate our businesses with less tracking.
-We need to adopt a different mindset and figure out how to become independent from those data-crunching beasts.
+We need to adopt a different mindset and figure out how to become independent of those data-crunching beasts.